We may earn money or other compensation from the companies or products mentioned in this post.

 Disney California Adventure bonus access!
 Don’t forget, guests staying at Disney properties can sign up for an early morning power walk through the park before it even opens!

 The rooms at Disneyland Hotel are exactly what I wanted to see and feel, being completely soaked up in the magic and wrapped in the Disney bubble during my family vacation.
 Our room was fresh, clean, comfortable and convenient.

 Want to know what’s even more magical about staying at a true original?
 The headboards!
-Flip the switch and it lights up with fireworks and the tune of “when you wish upon a star.”
+Flip the switch and it lights up with fireworks and the tune of “a dream is a wish your heart makes.”
 I may have also used that soft sounding music to wake my kids up each morning :).
 It’s magical beyond belief.
 Bonus Tip: Print your Disneyland vacation itinerary with step by step ride guides here.

 Disneyland Hotel room deal: Book your stay and tickets in a package through my partner with a low-price guarantee.
 You’ll get access to discount Disneyland tickets, discount Disneyland Hotel rooms and an additional savings.
 Use promo code DisneylandPlan when you book.
 Remember, if you find a better deal elsewhere, they will match it (including any additional perks like gift cards offered occasionally through merchants like Costco).

 - Standard View has views of trees and/or parking Area.
 Available in several configurations sleeping up to 5 adults.
 1 King, 2 Queens or 2 Queens and 1 Day bed.
 Rooms with tub/shower combo.

 - Deluxe View is the type of room that overlooks the pool area.
 1 King, 2 Queens or 2 Queens and 1 Day bed.
 Rooms with tub/shower combo.